nguyencatpham/request-handler/readme.md

 Request handler is a package extend from net/http.
 It provides HTTP client and server implementations easier.
   - Get, Head, Post, and PostForm make HTTP (or HTTPS) requests
   - Clients and Transports are safe for concurrent use by multiple goroutines and for efficiency should only be created once and re-used.
+### This project is deprecated.
+It has moved to github.com/onskycloud/request-handler
 # Getting Started!

   #### Model input